Décor Canal House

 A Prinsengracht Address and What It Demands

 Amsterdam's canal ring is a UNESCO World Heritage site, and the implications of that status run deeper than the designation suggests.
-Buildings along Prinsengracht, Keizersgracht, and Herengracht date predominantly from the 17th-century Dutch Golden Age, and their proportions — steep pitched roofs, elongated facades, hook beams projecting from gable tops — were set by city ordinance rather than individual taste.
+Buildings along Prinsengracht, Keizersgracht, and Herengracht date predominantly from the 17th-century Dutch Golden Age, and their proportions, steep pitched roofs, elongated facades, hook beams projecting from gable tops, were set by city ordinance rather than individual taste.
 Staying inside one of these structures is a different proposition from staying in a contemporary hotel that happens to occupy a canalside lot.
-The architecture is the experience, and Décor Canal House, at Prinsengracht 230-1, sits within that condition without apology.
+The architecture is the experience, and Décor Canal House, at Prinsengracht 230-1, Amsterdam, is an independent hotel.

 This stretch of the Prinsengracht runs through the Jordaan and Nine Streets area, one of Amsterdam's densest concentrations of independent retail, brown cafes, and specialist galleries.
 Trams run along the parallel Rozengracht; the Westerkerk's bells mark the quarter-hour a short walk north.
 The canal itself carries tourist pedal boats through summer and a quieter procession of working barges and houseboats through the colder months.
-For anyone who has walked this part of the city, the address will locate the property precisely: it is canal-front, canal-facing, and entirely embedded in the neighbourhood rather than set apart from it.
+For anyone who has walked this part of the city, the address will locate the property precisely: it is canal-front and canal-facing.

 The Canal House Format and the Guest Proposition